Leukemia: Risk Factors

 include myelodysplastic syndromes.

 Most people who get leukemia don't have a family history of it.
-But people with a close relative (parent, sibling, or child) who have AML or CLL may be at increased risk.

-Most types of leukemia, especially chronic leukemias, become more common as people get older.
+But people with a close relative (parent, sibling, or child) who have AML or CLL may be at increased Most types of leukemia, especially chronic leukemias, become more common as people get older.
 But ALL is more common in children than in adults.

 Most types of leukemia are slightly more common in males than in females.
 Experts What are your risk factors?